 Restrictions under the new framework

-It is possible further restrictions may be necessary in future, but the Minister for Health would first need to be satisfied such an order is reasonably necessary to protect public health.
+It is possible further restrictions may be necessary in future, but the Premier would first need to declare a pandemic, and the Minister for Health would need to be satisfied such an order is reasonably necessary to protect public health.
 The Minister must also seek and consider the advice of the Chief Health Officer, and may also consider other matters including social and economic matters, before any further measures are introduced.

 Restrictions under a pandemic order will only continue for as long as the Minister for Health considers they are reasonably necessary to protect public health.